 602-370-3260 | email@example.com

-After 13 years in sunny Ft.
-Lauderdale, Randy moved to Arizona since 2000.
-Having spent 17 years with one company, Randy left the corporate world in 2005.
-He bought a dog training franchise here in the Valley and successfully marketed and ran that small business for 10 years.
-At the end of 2014 he closed that business to freelance in a few different areas of interest, including the arts.
+In 2000, Randy moved to Arizona from Ft.
+Lauderdale.
+After 17 years, he left the corporate world and bought a dog training franchise, a small business that he successfully ran for 10 years.
+After closing that business, he began freelancing in a few different areas, including the arts.
 As a part-time actor, Randy has appeared in a few short films and commercials.
 He also serves as the film maker relations director for Short Films category at the Phoenix Film Festival.
-Randy brought his corporate, small business, and arts experience to the Echo team in 2015, where he’s furthering his commitment to helping all businesses prosper.
+Randy brought his corporate, small business and arts experience to the Echo team in 2015, where he’s furthering his commitment to helping all businesses prosper.

 602-529-8877 | firstname.lastname@example.org